no111u3/avra-rs/README.md

 * AVRA-RS contains full implementation of assembler opcodes and directives.
 It does not, however, support full command-line options of AVRA.
-* AVRA-RS supports ATmega and ATtiny MCUs, but without correct lds/sts support on ATtiny.
+* AVRA-RS supports ATmega and ATtiny MCUs.

 ## Build and Install